All Episodes

 They haven't seen a document.

-Well, Speaker Boehner knows, and Congressman Cantor knows the plan they both worked on, try to bring the debt down and get past this debt ceiling.
+Well, Speaker Boehner knows and Congressman Cantor knows the plan they both worked on, try to bring the debt down and get past this debt ceiling.

-There's a bill in the Senate, and they'll deal with those two bills.
+And they'll deal with those two bills.

 He's endorsed Senator Reed's bill.